-- 1. Remind students that in the previous lessons they were working with height data to predict the typical height of all the students at a large high school.
-They also used one method statisticians use to help them make a good prediction. - 2.
+- 1. Remind students that in the previous lessons they were working with height data to predict the typical height of all the students at a large high school, implementing a method used by statisticians to help them make good predictions. - 2.
 In addition to the height data, it turns out that each student's arm span data was also collected and recorded. - 3.
 Display the Arm Span vs. Height Scatterplot (LMR_4.6) on a white board or overhead projector (you will write on the board or the transparency later in the lesson-see step 9).